uptycslabs/terraform-aws-iam-config/README.md

 # Terraform AWS IAM role module

 This module creates the necessary AWS IAM role and its applicable permissions policies.
-It will return the IAM role ARN which will be manually entered in the Uptycs console as part of the service integration process.
+It will return the IAM role ARN which has to be manually entered in the Uptycs console as part of the service integration process.
 The following policies will be attached to this IAM role:

 - AWS managed: arn:aws:iam::aws:policy/job-function/ViewOnlyAccess
 - AWS managed: arn:aws:iam::aws:policy/SecurityAudit
 - Customer managed:

-  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-ReadOnlyPolicy
+  - `arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-ReadOnlyPolicy`
-  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-cloudtrail-bucket-policy
+  - `arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-cloudtrail-bucket-policy`
-  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-vpc-flowlog-bucket-policy
+  - `arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-vpc-flowlog-bucket-policy`
-  - arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-kinesis-stream-policy
+  - `arn:aws:iam::<Customer-Account-ID>:policy/cloudquery-kinesis-stream-policy`

 &nbsp;
 # Prerequisites